+R. AGAUS Working Lunch

+- 1. Traditionally, the President of the Adjutants General Association of the United States (AGAUS) has requested the opportunity for the Adjutants General to meet and discuss association business matters. - 2.
+NGAUS, through coordination with the President of AGAUS and the conference center, shall identify a time and location for this event. - 3.
+NGAUS will contract for a luncheon menu and AGAUS shall pay for this event.

+S. Committee on Nominations

+1. The NGAUS Committee on Nominations, as required by the NGAUS bylaws, shall convene at a time and place established by NGAUS.
+2. NGAUS provides logistical support (sync matrix).

-- 2. NGAUS provides logistical support (sync matrix). - U. Army & Air Separate Sessions - 1.
-The NGAUS Legislative Staff coordinates an Army and Air separate session on the final business day of the conference.
+T. Army & Air Separate Sessions

+- 1. The NGAUS Legislative Staff coordinates an Army and Air separate session on the final business day of the conference.
 NGAUS provides logistical support (sync matrix). - 2.
 NGAUS coordinates closely with the conference center facilities personnel and provides a layout for the room setup. - 3.
 The NGAUS Vice Chairpersons for Army and Air, along with legislative staff, the NGAUS President, identify and invite speakers for this event. - 4.
-These sessions provide an opportunity for each service to brief and discuss service specific topics with the members. - V. Task Force Meetings - 1.
-NGAUS shall identify and schedule meetings of its various task forces.
+These sessions provide an opportunity for each service to brief and discuss service specific topics with the members.

+U. Task Force Meetings

+- 1. NGAUS shall identify and schedule meetings of its various task forces.
 NGAUS provides logistical support (sync matrix). - 2.
-The NGAUS legislative staff has overall responsibility to ensure that the NGAUS GCC knows the room setup requirements prior to the conference (sync matrix). - W. No-Host Reception - 1.
-The Host State shall plan for a no-host reception for the general conference attendees.
+The NGAUS legislative staff has overall responsibility to ensure that the NGAUS GCC knows the room setup requirements prior to the conference (sync matrix).

+V. No-Host Reception

+- 1. The Host State shall plan for a no-host reception for the general conference attendees.
 This reception will begin an hour and one half prior to the dinner event. - 2.
 The Host State States Dinner Chairperson, along with the NGAUS GCC, will determine the location of this event. - 3.
 The Host State has the responsibility of coordinating any menu and beverage items used for the reception.
-The Host State will pay for this event. - X. Chairman's Head Table Reception - 1.
-The NGAUS GCC or designated NGAUS staffer and the Host State Facilities Chairperson shall establish a location for this social event, which directly precedes the States Dinner. - 2.
+The Host State will pay for this event.

+W. Chairman's Head Table Reception

+- 1. The NGAUS VP, GC/GCC or designated NGAUS staffer and the Host State Facilities Chairperson shall establish a location for this social event, which directly precedes the States Dinner. - 2.
 NGAUS schedules the reception to start one and a half hours prior to the sit-down time for the States Dinner - 3.
-NGAUS invites about 550 persons to attend. - 4.
+NGAUS invites about 400-550 persons to attend. - 4.
 NGAUS utilizes the Chairman's Head Table Reception to bring together the General Conference's Distinguished and invited Guests, and the senior leadership of the National Guard.